Adalimumab (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines can affect how adalimumab works.
+- Some foods and medicines can affect how adalimumab works.
 Tell your doctor if you are using any of the following:

 - Abatacept, anakinra, azathioprine, cyclosporine, mercaptopurine, rituximab, theophylline